In this guide, we list the pros and cons of solar energy.

 - Demand is increasing, which is dropping prices to manufacture and also buy in some places

-- Solar electricity prices for consumers can be more stable than fossil fuel electricity prices which can fluctuate
+- Solar electricity prices for consumers can be more stable than fossil fuel electricity prices in some places

 - Solar requires fairly simple maintenance once up and running compared to nuclear for example (generally cleaning of the panel is all that is required for most smaller units)